Experience-Monks/math-as-code/README.md

 #### hat

-The "hat" symbol above a character is used to represent a [unit vector](https://en.wikipedia.org/wiki/Unit_vector).
+In geometry, the "hat" symbol above a character is used to represent a [unit vector](https://en.wikipedia.org/wiki/Unit_vector).
 For example, here is the unit vector of *a*:

 ![hat](img/hat.png)